-Since it is a common issue, I suspected the interface cables between the boards might be failing to make good contact, but everything seemed fine on the oscilloscope scope at the points I could probe.
+Since it is a common issue in old devices, I suspected the interface cables between the boards might be failing to make good contact, but everything seemed fine on the oscilloscope scope at the points I could probe.

 Under the microscope, I could find some poorly done repairs and some microscopic cracks on the main PCB that were impossible to see without the microscope.
 The following crack runs over a hole that is 0.2mm in diameter, so just imagine the size of the crack… very small, but enough to break continuity.

 Difficult to see even under the microscope, the crack ran almost across the whole length of the PCB and this problem had not been addressed.
 They might even have missed it completely